kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Content Based Recommendations

-Items include attributes.
+Items include attributes
-Users prefer certain attributes.
+Users prefer certain attributes
 Matching drives relevance

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.